 - The responsibility of each person to independently search for truth

 - The establishment of a global commonwealth of nations

 - Recognition that true religion is in harmony with reason and the pursuit of scientific knowledge

 The Calgary Bahá’í community was formally registered on March 23rd, 1959.
-Members of the Calgary Bahá’í community have been contributing to our City’s community life for well over 50 years through collaboration with other Faith based, government and non-government organizations and working at the grass roots.
-The Calgary Bahá’í community provides opportunities for development of spiritual characteristics, celebration of Holy Days, the deepening of spiritual understanding of its members, worship and fellowship.
+Members of the Calgary Bahá’í community have been contributing to our City’s community life for well over 50 years through collaboration with other Faith-based, government and non-government organizations and working at the grassroots.
+The Calgary Bahá’í community provides opportunities for the development of spiritual characteristics, the celebration of Holy Days, the deepening of spiritual understanding of its members, worship and fellowship.
 Study circles, Devotional Gatherings, Children’s Classes and Junior Youth Groups are among regular activities taking place throughout the city.